IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/09_IBMBlockchain Images Info.md

 ```

 Once you have made these alterations, you can proceed with customizing and running your Fabric instance.

+## Setting Users and Groups in the containers

+By default, Hyperledger Peer Docker containers use the docker.sock file for communications to create chaincode containers via the /host/var/run mount.
+Non-root users running inside Hyperledger Peer Docker containers MUST be a member of the docker group defined in the native OS (/etc/group).
+If the non-root user running inside a Hyperledger Peer Docker container does not have the same group id as the docker group id contained in the native OS /etc/group file then an error will occur.

+Processes can be started with the user of choice by passing the following variables:

+USERNAME=<username of choice>
+GROUP_ID=<guid of choice>
+USER_ID=<uuid of choice>

+Otherwise, all processes will start with the following default user:
+USERNAME=fabric
+GROUP_ID=198
+USER_ID=199

+Note: if you are mounting the docker socket inside the peer container, the docker socket will need to have enough permissions for the user to be able to use it.
+We suggest to pass the docker group's guid to the peer's GROUP_ID environment variable.

 ## Documentation links